The Daily Swig: Keeping you up to speed with the latest web security news from around the world.

-Brought to you by PortSwigger Web Security, we cover the latest hacks and data breaches; web application vulnerabilities and exploits; new security technologies and solutions; cybersecurity policy and legislation; and other news and events relevant to web security.
+Brought to you by PortSwigger Web Security, we cover the latest hacks and data breaches; web vulnerabilities and exploits; new security technologies and solutions; cybersecurity policy and legislation; and other industry news and events.

 You can contact our writers at firstname.lastname@example.org.